 - Competitors’ sponsored ads and some of your own sponsored ads compete with each other for placement and clicks

-First off, why do they do that?
+First off, why does Amazon do that?
 Or in other words, why is there a Buy Box?

 Amazon’s states directly that their goal is to “give customers the best possible shopping experience” and so, “sellers must meet performance-based requirements to be eligible to compete for Buy Box placement.”